 Guidelines for a successful Dynamics AX and eCommerce integration

 Microsoft Dynamics AX (Axapta) is one of Microsoft’s premier ERP (enterprise resource planning) solutions.
 This software is best suited for large enterprise businesses that need a powerful platform and aren’t afraid of using a complex system.
 Dynamics AX can help you manage customer relationships, handle finances, and streamline businesses processes.
-One of the ways to make your Microsoft Dynamics AX software more useful and therefore more beneficial is to integrate it with your eCommerce platform.
+One of the ways to make your Microsoft Dynamics AX software more useful and therefore more beneficial is to integrate it with your eCommerce platform, creating a Dynamics AX eCommerce solution.
 Below are five guidelines to follow when integrating Dynamics AX with your eCommerce platform.

 Use Application Integration Framework